Putting the NHS in patients’ pockets

 In June, we saw the launch of the Government’s plan for digital health and social care.
 It sets out an ambitious vision to transform how care is provided.
 Leveraging the power of technology as an enabler to drive innovation and efficiencies – means a more positive patient experience.

 We are all aware of the unprecedented challenges the NHS is facing.
-With constraints on funding, and an aging population it’s impossible to keep up with demand.
+With constraints on funding, and an ageing population it’s impossible to keep up with demand.
 Throw in the COVID-19 pandemic, and we’ve seen pressure like never before heaped on the health service.
-This has lead to huge elective care backlogs and and put staff under tremendous strain.
+This has lead to huge elective care backlogs and put staff under tremendous strain.

 Part of this new plan focuses on improving and expanding the features on the NHS App, so that people can be more involved with their own care.
-This will lead to healthier outcomes and removing remove some of that heavy burden we’ve talked about from the NHS.
+This will lead to healthier outcomes and removing some of that heavy burden we’ve talked about from the NHS.
 As Sajid Javid, the health secretary, said: “Ensuring more personalisation and better join-up of the system will benefit patients, free up clinician time and help us to bust the COVID backlogs.”

 By March 2023, NHS App users will be able to:

 - book COVID vaccines through the NHS App, as well as the NHS website